miiwo/granblue_api/README.md

 ## Technologies Used
 - [Golang]() | The programming language used to write the REST API app.
 Also known as Go
 - [Gin]() | A Golang web framework featuring high performance and productivity
-- [GORM]() | A ORM framework that simplifies modelling the database schema within the development of the app
+- [GORM]() | A ORM framework that simplifies modelling the database schema within the app development
 - [MariaDB]() | A free and open-source SQL database
 - [Google Cloud Platform]() | A cloud provider used to publically host the REST API app.
 Specifically using Compute Engine which is not serverless